boschresearch/gdbfuzz/README.md

 ~~~

 ## Run locally on an example program

-Create a config file as follows
+GDBFuzz reads settings from a config file with the following keys.

 ~~~
 [SUT]